MedSafe-Dx (v0): Methodology & Results

 4.2.1 Safety Prompting

-Testing whether explicit safety instructions improve model behavior.
+Testing whether explicit safety instructions improve model behavior on a 50-case exploratory subset at temperature 0.7.
 The intervention reframes escalation as the PRIMARY task (vs secondary) and adds: "When in doubt, ESCALATE_NOW."

 | Model | Baseline | Safety Prompt | Δ Safety | Δ Top-3 |